-Duke head coach Mike Krzyzewski calls Patrick Baldwin Jr. the “perfect recruit.”
+Duke basketball head coach Mike Krzyzewski called Patrick Baldwin Jr. the "perfect recruit."

 A sniper the size of a power forward with the skills of a point guard.
 A glass cleaner.
 A high-functioning basketball mind.

 Notably, Baldwin is the son of athletic parents who enjoyed great careers at Northwestern in Evanston, Illinois.
-His mom, Shawn, is 6-foot-2 and was a standout for the Wildcats’ volleyball team.
-His dad, Patrick Baldwin Sr., excelled on NU’s basketball team in the mid-90s.
+His mom, Shawn, was a 6-foot-2 standout for the Wildcats' volleyball team.
+His dad, Patrick Baldwin Sr., excelled on NU's basketball team in the mid-90s.

-Pat Baldwin went into coaching after his Big Ten playing days, making assistant coach stops around midwest schools and serving on the Northwestern staff before landing the head job at the University of Wisconsin-Milwaukee.
-Patrick Jr. tagged along and lived the game.
+Pat Baldwin went into coaching after his Big Ten playing days, making assistant coaching stops around midwest schools and serving on the Northwestern staff before landing the head job at the University of Wisconsin-Milwaukee.
+Pat Jr. tagged along and lived the game.

 Joining a group of elite basketball players to emerge from Wisconsin, Baldwin is ready to burst onto the national scene.